votca/votca/share/doc/input_files.rst

 -------------------------

 Note that the tag should match the molecule name in the reference system.
-A common mistake is that beads have wrong names.
+A common mistake occurs when beads have wrong names.
 In this case, the tool can be used in order to identify the atoms which are read in from a topology file ``.tpr``.
 This tool displays the atoms in the format ``residue id:residue name:atom name``.
 For multicomponent